Safely harbored Since 1972

 We use a combination of frozen gel packs and a Styrofoam cooler within a box to keep seafood cold and fresh!

-We do not use dry ice, as it has additional drawbacks and charges with FedEx freight.
+We do not use dry ice, as it has additional drawbacks.

 Yes, Stone Crab are cooked as soon as they are taken off of the boats to ensure that the meat does not stick to the shell!